DoDAO-io/dodao-aave-guides/generated/markdown/aavenomics.md

 objective.
 For Aave, the common goal is to ensure the safety of the Aave Protocol, cost-efficient usage by the market participants, and proper ecosystem incentives to drive innovation and long-term growth of the ecosystem.

-Aave is secured by a Safety Module (SM), a staking mechanism for AAVE tokens to act as insurance against Shortfall Events.
-Stakers earn AAVE as Safety Incentives (SI) along with a percentage of protocol fees.
+AAVE holders get to participate in two type of incentives

-### Safety Incentives (SI)
+### 1. Safety Incentives (SI)
 Safety Incentives ensure the safety of the protocol by incentivizing AAVE holders to participate in the Safety Module.
 This is achieved with a set of incentives pushing behavior to naturally create a positive feedback loop within the Aave Protocol.
 In that sense, the essence of those systemic incentives is to materially fade away while